Exelixis Inc (EXEL) Shares Plummet Below 1-Year High - News Heater

 EXEL’s Market Performance

-The stock of Exelixis Inc (EXEL) has seen a 0.60% increase in the past week, with a -3.78% drop in the past month, and a 14.92% gain in the past quarter.
-The volatility ratio for the week is 2.23%, and the volatility levels for the past 30 days are at 1.81% for EXEL.
-The simple moving average for the last 20 days is -0.21% for EXEL stock, with a simple moving average of 15.03% for the last 200 days.
+The stock of Exelixis Inc (EXEL) has seen a -3.29% decrease in the past week, with a -2.80% drop in the past month, and a 11.93% gain in the past quarter.
+The volatility ratio for the week is 2.27%, and the volatility levels for the past 30 days are at 1.95% for EXEL.
+The simple moving average for the last 20 days is -1.85% for EXEL stock, with a simple moving average of 12.25% for the last 200 days.

 Analysts’ Opinion of EXEL